- Computed Tomography

 Admission into PHM classes is on a first-come, first-served basis.
 Clinical classes begin once a year in the fall semester (August).

 Preregistration/Orientation meeting: When the admissions office notifies you of your eligibility to begin the Pharmacy Technology program, you will be required to attend two orientation sessions – one at Wake Tech and one at the Workforce Development Center – about two months before the first day of classes.

 Health Form: Clinical sites require current health records on all students.
 The Wake Tech form requires a physical exam and immunization records; more information is provided at the orientation session.
 Students may need additional vaccinations or medical tests as well as a physical exam.

-Criminal Background Check: Clinical sites also require criminal background checks on all students.
+Criminal Background Check and Drug Screening: Clinical sites also require criminal background checks on all students.
 Wake Tech has arranged with an agency to conduct these checks.
 More information is provided at the orientation session.

 Note: Wake Tech Community College is continuously evaluating admissions procedures and reserves the right to make changes as necessary.